microsoft/hands-on-lab-acs-teams/docs/workshop.md

 <div class="task" data-title="Task">

-> Implement the `startCallButton.onclick` method to create a call between two users.
+> - Implement the `startCallButton.onclick` method to create a call between two users.
 Use the predefined `createLocalVideoStream` method to create a local video stream.
+> - The `calleeAcsUserId` is the user identifier of the person you want to call which is retrieved from an input field.
+> - Don't forget to subscribe to the call's properties and events using the `subscribeToCall` method predefined for you.

 </div>